svyrydvladymyr/sliders/README.md

 </div>
 ```

 Color schemes for each slider can be set individually.
 To do this, you need to change the color class in the slider.
-There are the following color schemes: ```python blue, green, red, gray, yellow ```.
+There are the following color schemes: ```bash blue, green, red, gray, yellow ```.